Why can't I import a third-party public SSL/TLS certificate into ACM?

 "The certificate field contains more than one certificate.
 You can specify only one certificate in this field."

 If you are importing a certificate, don't upload the complete certificate chain for the Certificate body field.
 If you receive a certificate bundle, that bundle might contain the server certificate and the certificate chain from the certificate authority (CA).
-Separate each file (the certificate, the certificate chain with the intermediate and root certificates, and the private key) that is created at the time of the certificate signing request (CSR) generation from the bundle.
-Then, change the file to a PEM format, and upload them individually to ACM.
-To convert a certificate bundle to a PEM format, see Troubleshooting.

-"The certificate body/chain provided is not in a valid PEM format," "InternalFailure," or "Unable to parse certificate.
+"The certificate body/chain provided is not in a valid PEM format.", "internalFailure", or "Unable to parse certificate.
 Please ensure the certificate is in PEM format."

 If the certificate body, private key, or certificate chain isn't in the PEM format, then you must convert the file.
-If the certificate file doesn't contain the appropriate certificate body, then you must convert the file.
+If the certificate file doesn't contain the correct certificate body, then you must convert the file.
 To convert a certificate or certificate chain from DER to a PEM format, see Troubleshooting.

 "The private key is not supported."